DorienCF/HowardUniverityCompSci/README.md

 # HowardUniverityCompSci
-This is a repository of projects for CSCI 135-01
+This is a repository of projects for computer Science Classes